wasmCloud/tutorials/01-wasmcloud_basics/wasmcloud_intro/welcome.md

-## From sketch to scale, IN SECONDS!
+## From Sketch to Scale, In Seconds

 Thanks for trying out `wasmcloud`!
 While our environment bootstraps, lets discuss the some of the core fundamentals motivating `wasmcloud`